The following tips are designed to help you choose healthier options when preparing meals and snacks.

 Grains and cereals

-- Choosing wholegrain or wholemeal varieties adds dietary fibre to your diet.
+- Choosing wholegrain or wholemeal varieties to add dietary fibre to your diet.

 - Pasta – fresh or dried – are good choices